sashaplichta/Basic-Java-Schedule-App/README.md

 compare hours worked to scheduled hours for multiple jobs.
 It will be geared towards university students and others who would want to budget time between different jobs/tasks.

+## A Quick Note
+The ScheduleApp class runs a console-based version of the app, while the ScheduleUI runs a GUI version of the app.

 ## Functionality
 ### A way to track job hours (*projected* and *actual*)